satishluintel/eyesonprojects/README.md

 ___________________________________________________________________________________________

 ## How to submit open source Project Ideas ?
-See example below.
+See sample below.
+The reference/sample below is/are not a submission to this repository by its Author.

 ( Please submit in PROPOSALS.md )
 ___________________________________________________________________________________________